koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Update a file name

-Because this is an operation for updating, not mounting.
+This is an operation for updating, not mounting.
 So let's implement `commitUpdate`.

-`react-fs` only uses `name` prop, so we process `name` prop only.
+`react-fs` only uses `name` prop, so we ignore props except for `name` prop.
 If `name` prop has been changed, we have to rename the file name.

 ```ts